Rajpratik71/SafeNetworking-wiki/Home.md

-As of 2.0, SafeNetworking has moved to the ElasticStack architecture with new, modular processors acting on events written to the ElasticSearch database.

 Use the below, outlined pages to find what you are looking for and let us know if you have questions via the issues tab.

 # SafeNetworking